You laid down and made snow angels

 An insanely jealous smile fixed on his face,

-he would stare at me night after night
+he stares at me night after night

 hoping I would abandon this idea